-4.1.2 System level multi-view modelling
+4.1.2 System-level multi-view modelling

 The CERBERO modelling methodology (and the tool framework) conceives the model of a CPS system as a collection of many interdependent, simpler models, each of which abstracts and expresses a viewpoint over the same system-under-design.
 This way of composing a complex system model out of many different views (or aspects) is called multi-view modelling, and its basic concepts were discussed already in section 3.1.2.
 The support and research topics for multi-view modelling in CERBERO are specially targeted in the DynAA design tool, by TNO [OLIVEIRA13]; the AOW optimization tool, by IBM; and in the CERBERO intermediate format.
-We discuss the DynAA tool in this section.
-AOW is discussed in Section 4.3, and the intermediate format in Section 4.1.3.
+We discuss the DynAA tool in this sectionand the intermediate format in Section 4.1.3.

-Within the framework tool DynAA, CERBERO investigates how multiple viewpoint models (views) can be integrated and combined for producing system analysis results and perform system-level simulation.
+Within the framework tool DynAA, CERBERO investigates how multiple viewpoint models (views) can be integrated and combined for producing system analysis results and perform a system-level simulation.
 DynAA works with four fundamental viewpoints to describe a CPS:

-- the behavioral model, which describes the functional composition of a task and its execution sequence; - the task model, which captures the parallelism and the event handling; - the physical model, which describes the hardware configuration of the implementation. - the mapping model, which describes a binding between the task and the physical models.
+- the behavioural model, which describes the functional composition of a task and its execution sequence; - the task model, which captures the parallelism and the event handling; - the physical model, which describes the hardware configuration of the implementation. - the mapping model, which describes a binding between the task and the physical models.

-The behavioral model (or viewpoint) uses similar semantics as a UML activity diagram [OMG07], by specifying a sequence of operations, called control flows.
-Unlike UML activity diagrams, the DynAA behavioral model does not support fork ()/join () and barrier constructs, as these constructs are associated with modelling (dynamic) concurrency and covered by the task model.
-In other words, the behavioral model only captures purely sequential behavior inside a task.
-Figure 8 depicts an example of a behavioral diagram in the DynAA modelling language.
-The behavioral aspect supports different types of operations, such as processing operations, communication operations (either send or receive) and the delay operations.
+The behavioural model (or viewpoint) uses similar semantics as a UML activity diagram [OMG07], by specifying a sequence of operations, called control flows.
+Unlike UML activity diagrams, the DynAA behavioural model does not support fork ()/join () and barrier constructs, as these constructs are associated with modelling (dynamic) concurrency and covered by the task model.
+In other words, the behavioural model only captures purely sequential behaviour inside a task.
+Figure 7 depicts an example of a behavioural diagram in the DynAA modelling language.
+The behavioural aspect supports different types of operations, such as processing operations, communication operations (either send or receive) and the delay operations.
 Operations are annotated with computational load information, such as number of integer operations needed, number of floating point operations needed, size of communicated messages, etc.

-Figure 8: Behavioral model (viewpoint) in DynAA
+Figure 7: Behavioral model (viewpoint) in DynAA

-The functional blocks of the behavioral model are grouped into tasks, i.e. parallel executable units of code based on the external event handling and concurrency (real-time) concerns.
+The functional blocks of the behavioural model are grouped into tasks, i.e. parallel executable units of code based on the external event handling and concurrency (real-time) concerns.
 Hence, composition is the first way we use to combine modelling views.
-The task model (with the associated behavioral model) captures the programmatic properties of the design.
-Note that no hardware and physical communication related properties are incorporated in the model.
+The task model (with the associated behavioural model) captures the programmatic properties of the design.
+Note that no hardware and physical properties related to communication are incorporated into the model.
 Tasks coordinate the work by communicating and synchronizing with each other, i.e. tasks are interconnected.
-The connections are called links and have flow semantics (Kahn process networks MoC, more details on that at [CERBERO_D3.5]).
-Figure 9 shows the task model example - written using the DynAA graphical language - for a very simple application.
+The connections are called links and have flow semantics (Kahn process networks MoC, more details on that at [CERBERO\D3.5] and [CERBERO\D3.2]).
+Figure 8 shows the task model example - written using the DynAA graphical language - for a very simple application.

-Figure 9: Task model (viewpoint) in DynAA
+Figure 8: Task model (viewpoint) in DynAA

-Tasks inherit resource requirements from the blocks in the associated behavioral model.
+Tasks inherit resource requirements from the blocks in the associated behavioural model.
 Consequently, a task can have a specified memory footprint, a computation load, and a set of required hardware resources (a list of device type names), based on the exchange of information with another modelling viewpoint.